cloudevents/spec/json-format.md

-If the `contentType` value is either ["application/json"][RFC4627] or any media type with a [structured +json suffix][RFC6839], the implementation MUST translate the `data` attribute value into a [JSON value][JSON-Value], and set the `data` member of the envelope JSON object to this JSON value.
+If the `contentType` value is either ["application/json"][RFC4627] or any media type with a [structured +json suffix][RFC6839], the implementation MUST translate the `data` attribute value into a [JSON value][JSON-Value], and set the `data` attribute of the envelope JSON object to this JSON value.

-If the `contentType` value does not follow the [structured +json suffix][RFC6839] but still implies JSON, the implementation SHOULD translate the `data` attribute value into a [JSON value][JSON-Value], and set the `data` member of the envelope JSON object to this JSON value.
+If the `contentType` value does not follow the [structured +json suffix][RFC6839] but still implies JSON, the implementation SHOULD translate the `data` attribute value into a [JSON value][JSON-Value], and set the `data` attribute of the envelope JSON object to this JSON value.
 Its typical examples are, but not limited to, `text/json`, [`application/json-seq`][JSON-seq] and [`application/geo+json-seq`][JSON-geoseq].